testcontainers/testcontainers-java/docs/modules/kafka.md

 ### Using Kraft mode

+!!! note
+    Only available for `org.testcontainers.containers.KafkaContainer`

-KRaft mode was declared production ready in 3.3.1 (confluentinc/cp-kafka:7.3.x)"
+KRaft mode was declared production ready in 3.3.1 (confluentinc/cp-kafka:7.3.x)

 <!--codeinclude-->
 [Kraft mode](../../modules/kafka/src/test/java/org/testcontainers/containers/KafkaContainerTest.java) inside_block:withKraftMode
 <!--/codeinclude-->

 See the [versions interoperability matrix](https://docs.confluent.io/platform/current/installation/versions-interoperability.html) for more details.

-## Register listeners
+### Register listeners

-There are scenarios where additional listeners are needed because the consumer/producer can be in another container in the same network or a different process where the port to connect differs from the default exposed port `9093`.
+There are scenarios where additional listeners are needed because the consumer/producer can be in another container in the same network or a different process where the port to connect differs from the default exposed port.
 E.g [Toxiproxy](../../modules/toxiproxy/).

 <!--codeinclude-->
 [Register additional listener](../../modules/kafka/src/test/java/org/testcontainers/containers/KafkaContainerTest.java) inside_block:registerListener